epam/eco-schema-catalog/rest/README.md

 # Eco Schema Catalog REST

-It's a Spring Boot web application, exposes RESTful interface for interaction of third-party services and applications with the Schema Catalog.
+Eco Schema Catalog REST is a Spring Boot web application that exposes RESTful interface for interaction of third-party services and applications with the Schema Catalog.

 ## Minimum configuration file